fbertet/francois.bertet.dev/content/cv.md

 ## 🚀 Summary

-My name is François, I am a 28 years old guy living near Paris in France 🇫🇷.
+My name is François, I am a 31 years old guy living near Paris in France 🇫🇷.

-I am currently working as a Backend Engineer / DevOps at Qorvo, an american semiconductor company specialized in radio-frequency systems.
+I am currently open for DevOps missions as a freelance after 5+ years passed as a Senior DevOps Engineer at Qorvo, an american semiconductor company specialized in radio-frequency systems.

 ## 👨‍🎓 Education